dilaraaozcan/java-baslangic/arrays/DiziToplam/README.md

-# 📘 Dizi Toplamı — Array Sum Programı
+# 📘 Array Sum — Java Array Program

-Bu klasör, Java’da bir tam sayı dizisinin elemanlarını toplayan temel bir örnek uygulamayı içerir.
+This folder contains a basic example application that calculates the sum of elements in an integer array in Java.
-Amaç, dizi yapısını (int[]) ve for-each döngüsünü pratik olarak öğrenmektir.
+The main goal is to practice working with array structures (`int[]`) and the for-each loop.

 ---

-## 🔍 Mantık Nasıl Çalışır?
+## 🔍 How the Logic Works

-1. Bir tam sayı dizisi tanımlanır.
+1. An integer array is defined.
-2. 'toplam' değişkeni 0 olarak başlatılır.
+2. A variable named `sum` is initialized to 0.
-3. for-each döngüsüyle dizideki her eleman sırayla toplama eklenir.
+3. Each element in the array is added to `sum using a for-each loop.
-4. Döngü bittiğinde toplam ekrana yazdırılır.
+4. After the loop completes, the total sum is printed to the console.

-Bu örnek, dizilerde eleman gezme mantığını öğrenmek için ideal bir yapıdır.
+This example provides an ideal structure for learning how to iterate over array elements.

 ---

-## 🧠 Öğrenilen Java Konseptleri
+## 🧠 Java Concepts Practiced

-- int[] dizi tanımlama
+- Defining integer arrays (`int[]`)
-- for-each döngüsü
+- Using the for-each loop
-- Birikimli toplama (toplam += eleman)
+- Cumulative addition (`sum += element`)
-- Konsola çıktı yazdırma (System.out.println)
+- Printing output to the console (`System.out.println`)

 ---

-## 💡 Örnek Çalışma
+## 💡 Sample Execution

-Dizi: {10, 20, 30, 40, 50}
+Array: {10, 20, 30, 40, 50}

-Çıktı:
+Output:
-Dizi toplamı: 150
+Array sum: 150

 ---

-## 📄 Dosya Yapısı
+## 📄 Folder Structure

 arrays/
-   DiziToplam/
+   ArraySum/
       Main.java
       README.md

 ---

-## 🚀 Genişletme Fikirleri
+## 🚀 Extension Ideas

-- Dizinin ortalamasını hesaplama
+- Calculating the average of array elements
-- En büyük / en küçük elemanı bulma
+- Finding the maximum / minimum value
-- Kullanıcıdan dinamik dizi alma
+- Taking dynamic array input from the user
-- Çok boyutlu dizilerde toplama işlemi yapma
+- Performing sum operations on multidimensional arrays